SupraSummus/pblock/README.md

 * PBlock connection allows for acces to single file.
 * PBlock interface works on top of pair of ordered, reliable, unidirectional byte streams.
-* PBlock should be minimal and simple.
-Simple both to understand its operation and to code its implementations.
 * Files are infinite, 0-based byte sequences.
 We have no notion of file size nor of "missing/unset blocks".
-* Access to files is transactional.
+* Access to file is transactional.
 In each transaction one can atomicaly write and read file in many locations, not necessarily coherent.

+* Handling pblock connection requires at most constant memory (maybe `O(log(file size) + log(transaction size))`, but eh..).
+"Handling" means:
+  * serving a file
+  * reading/writing pblock range
+  * mixing multiple pblocks into one

+* Implementation of multiple readers/single writer locking for transactions must be possible.
+* Server can't request any reaction from client side.

+### "Soft axioms"

+(aka. "subjective must-haves")

+* PBlock should be minimal and simple.
+Simple both to understand its operation and to code its implementations.

 ### Nice-to-haves

-* PBlock interface should integrate well with zero-copy kernel interfaces like `sendfile()` system call.
+* PBlock interface should integrate well with zero-copy kernel interfaces like `splice()` system call.
 This will ensure space for performance improvement, especialy in large file-mangling pipelines.
-* Implementation of multiple readers/single writer locking for transactions should be possible.
-(This is currently not satisfied, I think.)
 * Some obvious things:
   * For large transfers PBlock interface shouldn't add much overhead.